FraunhoferIOSB/IoT-Benchmark/README.md

 3. Run a test.
 In the Controller, give the command `run 5000`.
 This will start the SensorCluster, and let it run for 5 seconds.

+A complete list of all load component settings can be found in the [settings documentation section](docs/settings.adoc).

 ## License

 Copyright (C) 2016 Fraunhofer Institut IOSB, Fraunhoferstr.
 1, D 76131